 The Di Blasi R-30 is a fantastic lightweight scooter for someone who wants to travel but finds it difficult to lift even the lightest of scooters.
 It will automatically fold down to the size of a small suitcase at the press of a button.
 Once folded, you'll be able to use the integrated handle to pull the Di Blasi wherever you go.

 This scooter has a travel distance of up 12 miles and a top speed of 4mph.
 It has lightweight at the forefront of its design.

-As standard, the Di Blasi comes equipped with a lithium Ion Battery the lightest on the market - which only adds to the portability of this scooter.
-You can be rest assured that when it does come to charging, then there will be no more lifting heavy batteries in and out of the scooter.
+As standard, the Di Blasi comes equipped with a lithium Ion Battery the lightest on the market - which only adds to the portability of this mobility scooter.
+You can rest assured that when it does come to charging, then there will be no more lifting heavy batteries.

 What should I do before booking the flight?